Skip to the content.

 const apiV1 = getApi('http://yourdomain.com/api/v1')

-// read what you see infomation-losslessly
+// read exactly what you see

-const createUser = async user => await apiV1(`user`, POST, json(user), useToken, useTimestamp)
+const createUser = user => apiV1(`user`, POST, json(user), useToken, useTimestamp)

-const resposne = await createUser({
+const response = await createUser({

 firstName: 'Chun',